-Shares of our common stock to be outstanding after this offering shares (or shares if the underwriters exercise their option to purchase additional shares in full).
+Shares of our common stock to be outstanding after this offering shares (or shares if the underwriters exercise their option to purchase additional tstanding after this offering shares in full).

-Underwriters' option to purchase additional shares
+Underwriters' option to purchase

+additional shares

 We have granted the underwriters a 30-day option to purchase up to additional shares of our common stock at the public offering price, less underwriting discounts and commissions on the same terms as set forth in this prospectus.